artificial-futurist/whatsapp-message-link-generator-qr-code-shortened-URL-/README.md

 Navigate to the project directory: cd whatsapp-message-link-generator-qr-code-shortened-URL-

-Run the Flask app:
+on terminal, inside directory
-app.py
+run the command to start the python: python app.py

 The Flask app will start running on a local development server.
 You should see an output similar to the following:
 * Running on http://127.0.0.1:5000/ (Press CTRL+C to quit)